HannoMaximilian/website/README.md

 The live website can be found here: https://www.hannozang.com

 The website is build using mainly Bootstrap 4.
-Feel free to use the design of the website without my content.
+Feel free to use the design of the website (but not my content).